 Why we exist

-The purpose of S.O.U.L is to provide a space where mothers who have lost a child to substance use disorder, overdose or fentanyl poisoning, can find non-judgmental support to help cope with the loss, share who their child was while alive, find meaningful ways to re-invest in life, and, if inclined and able, advocate in our communities to help prevent drug use and overdose.
+The purpose of S.O.U.L is to provide a space where mothers who have lost a child to substance use disorder (SUD), can find non-judgmental support to help cope with the loss, We also share who our child was, we find meaningful ways to re-invest in life, and, if inclined and able, we advocate in our communities to help prevent drug use and overdose.

-We believe we are surviving our ultimate loss, but we also believe we do not have to do it alone.
-We know and respect that everyone grieves in their own way and at their own pace.
-We use our voices to turn our pain into purpose by helping others who have lost a child, or who are affected by the disease of substance use disorder (SUD).
+We believe we are truly surviving our ultimate loss, but we also believe we do not have to do it alone.
+We use our voices to turn our pain into purpose by helping others who have lost a child to overdose, or who are affected by the disease of substance use disorder (SUD).

 ““This group means a lot to me.
 I truly believe it saved my life.””

 S.O.U.L was founded in 2015 by five moms in Montgomery County who had recently lost their children to drug overdose.
-It all began after this article on the Bethesda Magazine Article “A Mother’s Heartbreak” Nov/Dec.
+It all began after this article in the Bethesda Magazine “A Mother’s Heartbreak” Nov/Dec.
 2015 - If you would like to read the article, you can access it here.

 S.O.U.L came together in hopes of finding comfort and compassion in this unimaginable and tragic loss.
 Unfortunately, this small group of grieving mothers has grown significantly since then, and the group embraces new moms monthly.